 - Take the least amount of PTO as possible

 - Find the cheapest flights

-I would heavily advise to not discount certain airlines.
-I’ve found if you are open to budget airlines, then you will save a lot of money along with keeping the door open on certain times/destinations.
+I would heavily advise to not overlook certain airlines.
+I’ve found if you are open to budget airlines, then you will save a lot of money along with keeping the door open at certain times/destinations.

 I’ve found that it’s important here to set it and forget it.
 Just pick the dates and let the trip fly (my apologies about the pun).

 Please keep in mind that the way budget airlines make their money is through fees & baggage.
 I STRONGLY advise limiting your packing to just a carry-on.
 Plus, if you plan on traveling around between cities or even places within a city, it helps to only carry one bag.
 I once ventured 6 weeks in Europe with only a duffle bag, and although I had to buy some socks after they all fell off a clothesline in Montenegro, it was a huge help to only lug around that one bag.